 Things changed in the 1990s when Wenger was rediscovered as an environmentalist and early representative of land art.
 A series of exhibitions, prizes, and awards followed.
 In 2005 UNESCO declared the Osun Grove a World Heritage Site.
 Wenger, who had just turned 90 by then, still worked in the Osun grove almost daily to repair old and begin new structures.
 She passed away in 2009 in Osogbo, Nigeria.

+List of Works:

+Wenger S. (1990), The Sacred Groves of Osogbo.
+Wien: Kontrapunkt

 References

-Ulli Beier (1975), The Return of the Gods.
+Beier, U. (1975), The Return of the Gods.
 The Sacred Art of Susanne Wenger.
 Cambridge: Cambridge University Press

-Rolf Brockmann and Gerd Hötter (1994), Adunni.
+Brockmann R. and Gerd Hötter (1994), Adunni.
 A Portrait of Susanne Wenger.
 Hamburg: Machart

-Günther Eisenhut, (2001).
+Eisenhut, G. (2001).
 Susanne Wenger.
 In Moderne in Dunkler Zeit, ed. by G. Eisenhut & P. Weibel Graz: Verlag Groschl

-Peter Probst (2009) Modernism against Modernity.
+Probst P. (2009) Modernism against Modernity.
 A Tribute to Susanne Wenger.
 Critical Interventions, Journal of African art history and visual culture. nos.
 3-4, pages 245-255.

-Susanne Wenger (1990), The Sacred Groves of Osogbo.
-Wien: Kontrapunkt